OverealDev/3MTech/README.md

 We decided to begin (draw) the front end first in order to make sure that we have the same vision of the project.

+___
+20/09/2022

+We won't use Uno Platform.
+Instead, we will use React and Node.js